Blockbuster (retailer): 2007–2011: James Keyes era, financial decline, and bankruptcy

 On September 14, 2007, Blockbuster GB Ltd bought a number of retail stores from ChoicesUK plc.
 ChoicesUK is an AIM-listed multi-channel distributor and retailer of DVDs, computer games, and CDs.
-The sale secured employment for approximately 450 employees across 59 stores in the UK.
+The sale secured employment for approximately 450 employees across 59 stores in the United Kingdom.
 As part of the transaction, Blockbuster GB rebranded the stores as Blockbuster.

 On February 17, 2008, Blockbuster proposed a buyout of struggling Circuit City.
-However, after a due diligence review of Circuit City's financial books, Blockbuster withdrew its offer in July 2008.
+However, following a due diligence review of Circuit City's financial books, Blockbuster withdrew its offer in July 2008.
 Analysts were not favorable to the proposed deal, viewing it as a desperate effort to save two struggling retailers rather than a bold turnaround initiative.
 Subsequently, Circuit City filed for bankruptcy on November 10, 2008, and, after liquidating all of its stores, ceased operations on March 8, 2009.

-At the beginning of 2010, Blockbuster had over 6,500 stores, of which 4,000 were in the U.S.— a number that fell to 3,425 in late October the same year.
+At the beginning of 2010, Blockbuster had over 6,500 stores, of which 4,000 were in the United States— a number that fell to 3,425 in late October the same year.
 In the United States it planned to close between 810 and 960 retail stores, and instead launch as many as 10,000 "Blockbuster Express" video rental kiosks by the middle of 2010.
 It has been claimed that more than 43 million U.S. households had Blockbuster memberships.

 On February 10, 2010, Blockbuster announced that it would cease all its operations in Portugal, closing down 17 outlets and leaving over 100 workers unemployed.
 Blockbuster representatives in Portugal blamed internet piracy and the lack of government response to it as the key factors to the company's failure in the country.